I’m Eric, and welcome to Eric Decker Fitness.

 I live by the motto “get fit for life”.
 This could just as easily be “real fitness for real life”.

-Either way the goal is the same: to get fit and live your best life.
+Either way the goal is the same: to get fit and live life better.

 To prove I’m not just some guy off the street, here’s what qualifies me to talk about fitness:

 - National Academy of Sports Medicine (NASM) – Certified Personal Trainer (CPT)